 Seed planted outdoors after May 1 can expect blooms in 8 to 10 weeks continuing through fall.
 Stake tall varieties and pinch early to encourage more flowers and bushier growth.

-Type determines spacing.
+The type determines space.
 Set dwarf varieties 18” – 24” inches apart.
 Larger varieties may need 36” inches to develop fully.

 Plant Cosmos seeds indoors approximately four to six weeks before the last expected frost.

 Using trays or pots make them ideal for gently removing plants when transplanting.

 Also, they don’t ask for too much as they thrive in relatively poor soil.